 The camera is on the larger size, settling in somewhere between the oversize D5 and relatively tiny D7200.
 That bulk lends stability to your shots, and the real estate on the top and rear allows for a plethora of buttons and dials, and even a joystick of sorts, to help you navigate and mess with settings.

 Of the two LCDs present, the rear LCD can tilt and flip and supports touch input, while the smaller monochrome LCD displays settings, even when the camera is turned off.
 The massive battery in this camera is rated at 1,840 shots.

 The FX (full-frame) sensor and 45MP resolution mean that you can take a shot, crop to a tiny segment of the image, and still be left with images large enough to print as a poster.
-The base ISO drops to 64, and can be further dropped to 32 in some settings, allowing for vert clean images in good light.
+The base ISO drops to 64 and can be further dropped to 32 in some settings, allowing for very clean images in good light.

 There’s also a damped, vibration-free shutter for long exposures and those dreamy light trails you might be hoping to capture.
 You can also take stunning 8K time-lapses with ease.
 To top it off, this full-frame FX camera is also compatible with cheaper DX lenses, where it shoots in a cropped DX mode, and further boosts the burst rate from 7fps to 30fps.

 To aid in low-light photography on the street, the camera features illuminated buttons on one side.
 The top LCD is also illuminated.
 Next, Nikon also removed the AA/optical low-pass filter, which helps to further clean up the image by allowing even more light into the sensor.